James Hayes (historian)

+James William Hayes (8 November 1930 – 6 July 2023) was a Hong Kong historian and civil servant.

+Education

-James William Hayes is a Hong Kong historian and retired civil servant.
-He holds a Ph.D. from the University of London.
+James Hayes held a BA from Queen Mary College, University of London, and an MA in History.
+He completed a Ph.D. from the University of London's School of Oriental and African Studies (SOAS) in 1975.

 Biography

 James Hayes worked in Hong Kong's New Territories for almost half his thirty-two years of government service.
-He joined the Hong Kong Government as Cadet Officer Class II in 1956.
+He joined the British Hong Kong government as Cadet Officer Class II in 1956.
 He retired as Regional Secretary of the New Territories in 1987.
-He has written extensively on the history and anthropology of the New Territories.
+He wrote extensively on the history and anthropology of the New Territories.

+Hayes died on 6 July 2023, at the age of 92.